 - Difficult to clean

-Summary: The Oster CG100 is not a good grater.
+The Oster CG100 is not a good grater.
 It can only do small amounts of cheese at a time, and even this is a struggle which can take minutes.
-Currently it has a 1.8 star rating on Amazon, and the user reviews all have similar complaints to what we have experienced.
-This is definitely a model to avoid, so rather look at some of our top rated models to find something better.
+At the time of writing, it had a poor , and the user reviews all have similar complaints to what we have experienced.
+This is definitely a model to avoid, so rather look at some of our to find something better.